olson-sean-k/wax/README.md

 Globs operate exclusively on UTF-8 encoded text.
 However, this encoding is not used for paths on all platforms.
 Wax uses the [`CandidatePath`] type to re-encode native paths via lossy conversions that use Unicode replacement codepoints whenever a part of a path cannot be represented as valid UTF-8.
-On some platforms these conversions are always no-ops.
-In practice, most paths can be losslessly encoded in UTF-8, but this means that Wax cannot match some byte sequences.
+In practice, most paths can be losslessly encoded in UTF-8, but this means that Wax cannot match nor capture some literal byte strings.

 ## Stability